A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Maps.
 The most common map I see on the hills, whether paper or digital, is the ubiquitous OS Landranger 1:50K.
 I find them good for planning the rough outline of a trip, particularly if longer-range e.g. on the bike, but once you head off-path or are navigating in difficult terrain, they’re shit, as they don’t have enough detail.
 Folk stick with them because they’re cheap or lazy: less maps.
 OS maps are of course large and heavy and making them waterproof is even worse.
 There are other options.

 Printed or bought.
-I use a range of solutions: I print out A4 sheets of 1:25k from the OS online subscription (on water resistant paper if necessary), no folding and faffing, 20x lighter.
+I use a range of solutions: I print out A4 sheets of 1:25k from the OS online subscription (on water resistant paper if necessary), no folding and faffing, 20x lighter, and I’m happy to write and mark trip specific details on top.
 Harvey maps are compact and often have better information.
 Harvey superwalker xt25 are lighter and more waterproof, and their tiny xt40 are ultralight.

 Other paths.
 It’s sometimes worth looking at a route in Openstreetmap (the source for viewranger and many other apps) as it often has paths that OS doesn’t, and if it’s not there you can add it in (I often contribute to it after visiting an area and logging paths on GPS).